PataphysicalSociety/soupault.app/site/tips-and-tricks/getting-started-html-processor.md

 &ldquo;generator&rdquo; part is optional.
 You can use it as an HTML processor for existing websites, without modifying any single page.

-In this guide we'll setup soupault to add some meta tags to every page, set the `<title>` to the first heading, and insert tables of contents.
+In this guide we'll set up soupault to add some meta tags to every page, set the `<title>` to the first heading, and insert tables of contents.

 It assumes that you already have a static website, either handwritten or generated with another tool.